 Part of "The Last Judgment" by Michelangelo‘As Promised’ by Linda Imbler The Society June 10, 2018 Culture, Poetry 8 Comments The sky boiled, As the earth ruffled, Clouds blew past, And the soil buckled.
 The dead came forth, And stood in wait, Believers noticed, Heavens Gate.
 As they watched, It opened wide, He bid them come, They stepped inside.
 They floated light, Went up above, Now eternity, To spend in love.
 Linda Imbler is the author of the published poetry collection “Big Questions, Little Sleep.”
 Her work has appeared in numerous journals.
 Linda’s creative process and a current, complete listing of sites which have or will publish her work can be found atlindaspoetryblog.blogspot.com.
-She is a classical guitar player living in Wichita, Kansas Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) 8 Responses E. V. June 10, 2018 Your poem’s message is very powerful.
+She is a classical guitar player living in Wichita, Kansas NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 8 Responses E. V. June 10, 2018 Your poem’s message is very powerful.
 Excellent poem!
 Reply Joe Tessitore June 10, 2018 Very sweet!
 Perfect for a Sunday morning.
 Reply Amy Foreman June 10, 2018 Enjoyed this, Linda!
 Reply David Paul Behrens June 10, 2018 Very nice.
 Sometimes simple can be beautiful.
 Reply Tony Farnell June 10, 2018 I enjoyed: simple and sweet.
 Reply Ann Christine Tabaka June 10, 2018 Powerful images Linda!
 Reply Father Richard Libby June 11, 2018 I think the poem is more memorable because of its simplicity.
 Well done!
 Reply David Hollywood June 16, 2018 Very enjoyable.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.